Fábio Sousa

-Fábio Fernandes de Sousa (born 11 September 1982) more commonly known as Fábio Sousa is a Brazilian politician.
+Fábio Fernandes de Sousa (born 11 September 1982) is a Brazilian politician.
 He has spent his political career representing Goiás, having served as state representative since 2015.

 Personal life

 Sousa is the son of Cesar Augusto Machado de Sousa and Rubia Pinheiro Fernandes de Sousa.
 He is married to physician and pastor Priscila Sousa.
 A graduate of the Gestão Pública e Teologia, Sousa worked for a time for the evangelical television and radio station Nossa Gente na Fonte TV.
 Aside from being a pastor, Sousa currently works as a pastor, media personality, and a public relations manager.
 Sousa and his wife are both bishops of the evangelical church the Igreja Fonte da Vida.